-Under antitrust laws, competitors may not make agreements on the prices they will charge for products or services, the territories in which each company will sell products, customers to whom each company will offer its products or services, the sale of only certain types of products or services, or the amount of any product each company will produce or offer for sale in the marketplace.
+Under antitrust laws, competitors may not make agreements on the prices they will charge for products or services, the territories in which each company will sell products, customers to whom each company will offer its products or services, how much they will pay employees, the sale of only certain types of products or services, or the amount of any product each company will produce or offer for sale in the marketplace.
 In addition, competitors may not agree on the use or non-use of suppliers or on any contract terms and conditions except in the context of participating in a group purchasing organization that complies with all regulatory requirements.

-Tying arrangements exist when one company conditions the sale of goods or services on the purchase of some other, unrelated good, or service.
+Tying arrangements exist when one company conditions the sale of goods or services on the purchase of some other, unrelated good or service.
 In certain circumstances, antitrust laws prohibit these arrangements.
 Seek guidance from the Law Department with any questions or concerns.

 Members of trade associations and other industry groups are, by their very nature, competitors.
-You must be particularly sensitive about trade association activities that might be construed as leading toward an agreement concerning prices or services and should contact the Highmark Health Law Department for advice when you have questions or concerns.
+You must be particularly sensitive about trade association

-What are examples of conduct that are considered unfair competition?
+Q: What are examples of conduct that are considered unfair competition?

-Unfair competition can include stealing or misusing a competitor's trade secrets; making false statements about competitors or their products or services; obstructing competitors' supply sources; and paying bribes to help increase company business or hurt a competitor.
+A: Unfair competition can include stealing or misusing a competitor's trade secrets; making false statements about competitors or their products or services; obstructing competitors' supply sources; and paying bribes to help increase company business or hurt a competitor.